 Having suicidal thoughts or feelings.

 Changes to your sleep patterns.
-You might be sleeping more or less or may experience problems falling asleep or waking up in the morning.
+You might be sleeping more or less, or may experience problems falling asleep or waking up in the morning.

+The good news is that there are effective treatments available for SAD.
+The choice of treatment depends on the severity of symptoms and individual preferences.
 The most important thing to do is to ask for help.
 If you’ve been experiencing the symptoms above, then you should speak to your GP or a mental health professional.
 There are a range of different treatments for SAD and they will be able to advise you on which one will be best for you.

 Talking therapies, such as Cognitive Behavioural Therapy (CBT) or Psychodynamic Therapy can also be helpful as a way to talk through your problems with an impartial yet compassionate professional.
 For more on talking therapies, you can see my blog post here.

 Light Therapy: Light boxes are also another element of treatment for SAD.
 A light box mimics the light from the sun by replicating the full spectrum of colours that the sun creates (although we see this as a white light).
 This affects the chemical and hormone levels in your body, which can improve your mood.
 During light therapy, you sit in front of the light box or lamp for a certain amount of time each day, to reproduce the effects of natural sunlight and, hopefully, ease some of the symptoms.